Elections & Voting Information

 Sample State ballots are available on the State of Maine Website.

 absentee voting ended on friday, october 30. all absentee ballots must be returned to the clerk's office by 8 pm on election day, november 3, 2020. they must be returned to the clerk's office at merrill auditorium or the outside 24/7 drop box and not to your polling location.

 - If you requested an absentee ballot and have now decided that you want to vote in person, you can vote at your polling place on Election Day as long as you have not returned your absentee ballot.

 - Track your absentee ballot request status through the Secretary of State's new tracking tool.
 You can also use this tool to see when your completed ballot was returned and accepted by the Clerk's Office.

 ELection workersCurrently, we are fully staffed for the November 3, 2020 Election.
 To work future elections, please come back to this site at a later date.

 If you are interested in working at the polls on Election Day, submit an online application for either Election Clerk or Deputy Registrar to the City Clerk's office.
 These are paid positions, which make $12/hour.
 No experience necessary; training will be provided.
 You do not need to be a Portland resident to apply.

-Thank you for your interest in working the City of Portland Voting locations.
-Here are all the forms that need to be completed by June 19th. (approx. 2 hours of training is scheduled for 10am or 5pm on either June 24th or June 25th.)
+Here are all the forms that need to be completed to apply.
 Proof of citizenship and identity documents need to accompany the I-9 form (a passport or driver's license and SS card/birth cert).
 Also a voided check or letter from your financial institution confirming bank routing and account # needs to accompany the direct deposit form.
 All forms need to be signed and dated.
-Once we receive all your completed paperwork by the deadline you will be contacted about which time slot your training will be.Thank you so much!

 2020 Federal W-4 Form